+--add

---add Create database entry for interface specified with -i or --iface option.
-The daemon can be running during this operation but will not automatically detect the addition without a restart.
+Create database entry for interface specified with -i or --iface option.
+The daemon can be running during this operation and will automatically start monitoring the interface without a restart within SaveInterval minutes if configuration option RescanDatabaseOnSave is enabled.
+Otherwise the daemon needs to be restarted in order for the added interface to be monitored.